- Reviewed: 10 April 2020, 11:31 NZST

-The majority of attacks occur in coastal regions and in the north-east of the country and have included shootings, bombings and grenade attacks.
+The majority of attacks occur in coastal regions and in the north-east of the country near the Somali border and have included shootings, bombings and grenade attacks.

 New Zealanders in Kenya are advised to be security conscious at all times and follow any instructions and restrictions issued by the local authorities.
-Particular care should be taken in crowded and public areas known to be frequented by expatriates and foreigners, as well as on and around public transport.
-Additional security measures such as avoiding areas with large crowds and visiting businesses during off-peak hours should be considered.
+Particular care should be taken in crowded and public areas known to be frequented by foreigners, as well as on and around public transport.
+Additional security measures such as avoiding areas with large crowds should be considered.

-When travelling by car, it is advisable to keep doors locked and windows up at all times, hide valuables from view and not stop to assist with vehicle breakdowns, clear debris from the road or pick up hitchhikers.
+When travelling by car, it is advisable to keep doors locked and windows up at all times, hide valuables from view and do not stop to assist with vehicle breakdowns, clear debris from the road or pick up hitchhikers.
 Travel in remote areas should be undertaken in convoy.
+If travelling to Lamu Town or Manda island, it is advised to do so by air rather than by road travel.

 There is an ongoing risk of kidnapping in areas close to the border with Somalia, Garissa county and coastal areas north of Pate Island in Lamu county.
 Westerners have previously been the target of kidnappers in these areas, including in the Dadaab refugee camp, and further attacks are considered likely.
 New Zealanders in Kenya are advised to be particularly vigilant about their personal security in these areas and keep a low profile in public places.